Skiraka/Test/05-file-server-setup.md

 ---

 ## Create and Join VM to Domain
-- Created new VM named `FS-1` using Windows Server 2022 ISO.
+- Deployed a new VM named `FS-1` using the Windows Server 2022 ISO.
-- Assigned static IP: `192.168.100.60`
+- Configured a static IP: `192.168.100.60`
-- Set DNS to point to domain controller: `192.168.100.50`
+- Set the preferred DNS to the domain controller: `192.168.100.50`
-- Renamed to `FS-1` and joined to domain `domainname.com`.
+- Renamed the server to `FS-1` and joined it to the domain `domainname.com`
-- Rebooted and logged in as domain admin to continue setup.
+- Rebooted and signed in as a domain administrator to continue configuration.

 ---